Official websites use .mil

 Full rate production for the UH-1Y started in 2009.
 The Marine Corps purchased 160 Y-models.
 The final UH-1Ys were delivered in April 2018.

 Bell was awarded the contract for Lot 16 in early 2019 to complete the production of the AH-1Z.
-Once production is completed the Marine Corps will have 189 AH-1Zs.
-Final delivery is expected in early 2021.
+Once production is completed the Marine Corps will have 189 AH-1Zs, final delivery is expected in early 2022.

-The AH-1Z Vipers and UH-1Y Venoms are fielded in Marine Light Attack Helicopter Squadrons, or HMLAs, along with the remaining few AH-1W Super Cobras.
+The AH-1Z Vipers and UH-1Y Venoms are fielded in Marine Light Attack Helicopter Squadrons, or HMLAs.
 Detachments from the HMLAs are deployed as part of Marine Expeditionary Units to support ship-based amphibious exercises and operations.

 Crew: Two; pilot, co-pilot/gunner